artwalker/artwalker/README.md

 Customers can provide their own Jira data, logs, RCA documents, SOPs, and domain materials, or work with me through a paid customization engagement to build a company-specific RCA skill pack.

+In the current delivery model, company-specific skill packs can be built through founder-led customization.

+In the future product roadmap, I want Culprit to include a self-service **RCA Skill Studio**, where teams can maintain, test, review, and publish their own skill packs.

 This is where the product becomes useful:

 **AI RCA only works well when it understands the team's real systems, logs, and failure patterns.**